impozible1/GT-Project/README.md

 # About
 Ok nik, so this only for our GT project ok?
 Nothing else.
-All you have to do is type what you want the project to be about in the "pull requests" tab.
+This is just to store the source code for our project.

 # Rules
-Please only stick to HTML5 or JS,
+Please only stick to HTML5, JS, and CSS
 Anything else is not gonna cut it.

+-[ ] Find out what the GT Project is gonna be about

+-[ ] Program GT Project

+-[ ] Store source code for GT Project on Github.

+-[ ] Make Source Code Public!